ibericode/mailchimp-for-wordpress/readme.txt

 - Well documented.
 Our [knowledge base](https://mc4wp.com/kb/) is updated daily.

 - Developer friendly.
-MailChimp for WordPress is built to be extensible, and comes with a dedicated [code reference for developers](http://developer.mc4wp.com/).
+MailChimp for WordPress is built to be extensible, and comes with a [code reference for developers](http://developer.mc4wp.com/).

 <blockquote>
 <h4>Become a Premium user</h4>